I’m not a big believer in the future. I mean, it will exist—we know that. But that’s about it.

 We let other people choose what was best for us instead of doing the choosing ourselves.
 If you let someone else do the choosing for you, the results won’t be good, and you’ll get resentful.
 Bad things will happen.

-I don’t have a direct stock tip on this.
+I won’t give a direct tock tip on this right here, I do that every month in my Altucher Report.
 This is not about stocks.
 It’s about taking an approach where you get your life back so you can have wealth and abundance over the next 50 years.

 People say “ideas are a dime a dozen” or “execution is everything.”
 These statements are not really true.
 It’s difficult to come up with 10 new ideas a day (try it), and execution ideas are just a subset of ideas.

 I was going to make this 10 trends I see coming over the next 10 years.
 But at 1,900 words, I already shared three solid ones.
 If you want to learn the other 7, I explain them in detail and how to make money off of them in my new book.

 These trends are already here, they’re already deeply affecting our society, and being ready for them will be the key to success in the coming years.